Heinz von Randow: World War II and death

-Randow took part in the invasion of Poland in 1939 as commander of the Cavalry Regiment No. 13.
-On 26 October 1939, he took over as commander of the Infantry Regiment No. 26 and participated in the campaign in France.
-In 1941 he took part in the invasion of the Soviet Union as commander of the 2nd Cavalry Brigade within the 1st Cavalry Division.
-He was awarded the "German Cross in Gold".
+Randow took part in the invasion of Poland in September 1939 as commander of the 1st Cavalry Brigade.
+On 26 October 1939, he took over as commander of the 26th Infantry Regiment and participated in the campaign in France.
+In March 1941, he was given command of the 2nd Cavalry Brigade and he took part in the invasion of the Soviet Union the following June.
+He was awarded the German Cross, in gold, on 19 December 1941.